stueynet/sassy-child/README.md

 Responsive Child theme with Sass!
 =================================

-A child theme for the Responsive WordPress theme that uses SASS/SCSS for editing the style.
+This is a starter child theme for the [Responsive](http://wordpress.org/extend/themes/responsive) WordPress parent theme that uses SASS/SCSS for editing the style.

   - Use SASS to create sexy css
   - Be amazing